St. Peter's Chapel-of-Ease, Hebden

 The foundation stone was laid in May 1840, and the Church was consecrated on 27th October of the following year.
 Officiating at the service was the Lord Bishop of the newly created diocese of Ripon, Charles Thomas Longley(1794-1868).
 Longley had an illustrious career in the Church.
 He was headmaster of Harrow before becoming Bishop of Ripon in 1836.
 In 1856 he became Bishop of Durham, followed by Archbishop of York in 1860, and finally Archbishop of Canterbury in 1862.
 The prayers were read by Crofts' curate, John Fearon, and the address was given by the Rev. William Boyd (1809-1903), the rector of Arncliffe, who was later to become the Archdeacon of Craven.

 The bell, although appearing in the estimates above, was not cast until 1847 - six years after the Church was consecrated.
 It was cast under the supervision of Charles and George Mears, who were the master founders of the renowned Whitechapel Foundry between 1844 and 1860.
 They were also responsible for casting "Big Ben" eleven years later.
 Everything apart from the pull rope appears to be original.
 It rings at a frequency of about 470 Hz, or approximately b♭″ in the Helmholtz pitch notation, and has a base diameter of 20" (50.8 cm) and a height of 16" (40.64 cm).

-St. Peter's is a Grade II listed building.
+St. Peter's was listed as a Grade II building in January 1994.

 The church has eleven windows - one at the east end overlooking the alter, one in the west end, eight in the nave, and one in the vestry, all with decorated glass.